 Sign up for email or text notifications to track your energy use and costs, set a dollar threshold and payment reminders, and more.

 When you’re in the office, set your thermostat as low as is comfortable.
 At night or when you’re out, turn your thermostat back down 10-15 degrees to save about 10% per year.

 Using LED lighting could help your business save year-round, especially if you’re decorating the office for the holidays.
 Occupancy sensors can also help you optimize your energy use in areas without much traffic.

-Switch off or power down your electronic devices on unused equipment when not in use.
-Turning off one computer and monitor nightly and on weekends can save up to $80 a year – savings like these could really add up!
+Switch off or power down your electronic devices when not in use.
+Turning off one computer and monitor nightly and on weekends can save up to $80 a year.
+Savings like these could really add up!